You are here: Home » About Raglan » Raglan Wharf

 The Tony Sly Pottery on Raglan Wharf is open again from December 2010.
 The pottery was lost in the April 2010 fire on Raglan Wharf.
 Tony lost his kiln, equipment, moulds and stock in the fire, but he has bounced back moving into a new studio in one end of the boat building shed on Raglan Wharf.
 The new kiln was installed in November 2010 and Tony had his first firing in December.
 His retail outlet at the studio is open every day from 10am to 4pm.
 Tony specialises in a rustic style with all work unique and made in small runs.

-Tony Sly Pottery, 100b Wallis St, Raglan
+Tony Sly Pottery, 100b Wallis St, Raglan Wharf

 Phone 07 825 0370,

-Raglan Seafoods
+Raglan Fish

 Getting to Raglan Wharf